jgutierrezo/rogers-cc-to-monarch/README.md

 # CC → Monarch CSV Converter (Rogers format)

-Python CLI to convert Rogers Bank credit‑card CSV exports into a single Monarch Money import file.
-Supports merging multiple inputs, inclusive date filtering (to‑date defaults to today), and amount sign normalization (purchases → negative; payments/credits → positive).
-Also supports the weekly **portal table → Google Sheets → CSV** export.
+Convert Rogers Bank exports to a Monarch CSV.
+Supports monthly Statement CSV and the webpage transactions table (copy→Sheets→CSV), with merge, inclusive date filtering, and correct amount signs.

 Convert one or more Rogers Bank credit‑card CSV exports into a single **Monarch Money** import CSV.